DDMAL/ISMIR2020/participant_guide.md

 -   Poster channels: These #poster- channels host the discussion for each poster, whether asynchronously in the chat or face-to-face during the poster sessions.

--   Sponsor channels: Top tier sponsors of ISMIR 2020 each have #sponsor- channels to share information with the community and invite conversation, so drop anytime!
+-   Sponsor channels: Top tier sponsors of ISMIR 2020 each have #sponsor- channels to share information with the community and invite conversation, so drop in anytime!

 -   Private channels: Besides the channels you can browse and join, there are channels to which people must be invited to participate.
 Create your own private space for your team or colleagues!